cymatiste/botinthewoods/README.md

 God bless all the people who made npm and the node modules I used to throw this together.

-Special shout-out to Justin Kroogs https://github.com/kroogs who converted this project to TypeScript!  (we're still working on it)
+Special shout-out to Ty Dira https://github.com/tydira who converted this project to TypeScript!  (we're still working on it)

 I haven't put any time yet into making it friendly for others to use.
 With any luck this will get refactored as I continue to play with it to make it more flexible for adaptation to other purposes.

-Feedback and suggestions are more than welcome; tweet or dm them to https://twitter.com/asthesparksfly.
+Feedback and suggestions are more than welcome; tweet or dm them to https://twitter.com/cymatiste.

 ## To replicate:
 - install node